-Exploded textiles, a partnership between AGNSW and Tamworth Regional Gallery, is an exhibition of contemporary textile-based works from the AGNSW and Tamworth collections that celebrates Tamworth’s famous focus on textile art, as home of the Tamworth Textile Triennial (or its precursors) since 1975.
-Exploded textiles will be staged on an off-year of the triennial.
-In addition, the partnership is tailored to celebrate 100 years of the Tamworth Regional Gallery in 2019, and the staging of Exploded textiles will coincide with Tamworth’s hosting of the Regional Arts NSW conference Artstate 2019.
+Exploded textiles, a partnership between AGNSW and Tamworth Regional Gallery, is an exhibition of contemporary textile-based works from the AGNSW and Tamworth collections initiated to celebrate Tamworth’s 100-year anniversary.
+The exhibition also celebrates Tamworth’s famous focus on textile art, as home of the Tamworth Textile Triennial (or its precursors) since 1975.

 Exploded textiles present works from both collections in compelling ways – none of which is as ‘textile art’ in the usual understanding of the term.
 These artworks may be made of fabric, but it is not an exhibition of ‘textile art’.
 These are textile works by default, or rather as the inevitable result of the evolution of their form and content.
 Any notion of them as ‘purely’ textiles is exploded.